reactioncommerce/reaction-docs/public-docs/appevent-hooks.md

 ## Emit an app event

 Emit app events in API code using `appEvents.emit`.
+The `emit` function takes at least two parameters: the name of the event as a string and the `payload` of functions as an object.

+### Function parameters and options

+- *Event name*: The first argument is the event name, as a string.
 There is currently no limit to what event name you can emit, but generally try to follow established patterns for naming.
+See events table below.
+- *Payload*: The second argument, the `payload`, should always be an object, and not an entity object.
+Rather than passing `order` in directly, pass it in an object: `{ order }`, so that more fields can be added or removed from the payload more easily.
+- *Option arguments*: The last argument is an array of arguments to pass to each function from `payload`.
+- *Using `await`*: Using the method with `await` will not resolve until all of the registered handler methods have resolved.

+## Examples

 ### In New Server Code